creme332/biblionex/README.md

 ## Installation

 Follow instructions from the [installation guide](docs/INSTALLATION_GUIDE.md) and then follow instructions in the [usage guide](docs/USAGE_GUIDE.md) to run the project.

+## Disclaimer

+This project was developed as part of an educational assignment and is not production-ready.
+Please note that the project is currently incomplete, and no further development is planned.